House Sparrow Removal and Prevention

-As the Valley’s leading pest control company for decades we have helped thousands of families and businesses remove unwanted pests from their home or business location, including house sparrows.
-Contact us today for your FREE ESTIMATE!
+As the Valley’s leading pest control company for decades, we have helped thousands of families and businesses remove unwanted pests from their home or business location, including house sparrows.
+Contact us today for your FREE CONSULTATION!

 The house sparrow has been around humans for centuries.
 In the 1850s, house sparrows were introduced in New York.
 Today the house sparrow can be found everywhere across North America, except Alaska and Northern Canada.